Waltika/CitizenX/CITIZENX-ARCHITECTURE-SUMMARY.md

 ## Security Plan
 - **Goal**: Ensure annotations can only be modified or deleted by their creator and protect the system from hacking.
 - **Mechanisms**:
-  - **Signed Annotations**: Annotations are signed with the creator’s private key, with the signature stored in Gun.js.
+  - **Signed Annotations**: Each annotation is signed with the creator’s private key, with the signature stored in Gun.js.
 Clients verify signatures on read, discarding tampered data.
   - **Signed Write Requests**: Write operations (create, update, delete) are signed and stored in `writeRequests`.
 Servers verify the signature and ensure the requester’s DID matches the annotation’s `author` before applying the write.
   - **Immutable Versioning**: Annotations are stored as immutable versions (`annotations/<url>/<annotationId>/versions/<timestamp>`), with updates creating new versions.
 Deletions use tombstones (`deleted: true`).
   - **Attack Mitigation**: Protect against malicious peers, data injection, DID spoofing, replay attacks, and DoS attacks through signature verification, rate-limiting (`rateLimits/<did>`), timestamp checks, and logging unauthorized attempts (`securityLogs`).